fiddleHeads/spatial-reference/content/exercise3.md

 ---
 layout: default
+title: Exercise 3
-title: Exercise: Define a Different Projection
+Define a Different Projection
-nav_order: 1
+nav_order: 9
 ---

 NOTE: Will need to download data for this portion
 Question: What platform?

-## Define a Different Projection
+## Exercise 3: Define a Different Projection